ShanaMaid/archer-svgs/README.md

 English | [🇨🇳简体中文](./README-cn.md)

-> wow, infinite svgs!You can use archer-svgs to load svg async and cache it in local storage, when you reuse svg without http request!Thin your js-bundle forever!
+> wow, infinite svgs!You can use `archer-svgs` to load svg async and cache it in `localStorage`, when you reuse svg without http request!Remove svgs from your js-bunilde and Thin your js-bundle forever!

 ![](./demo/static/demo.gif)